Manhattan Murder Mystery: Critical response

 The film was well received by critics and holds a 94% positive "Fresh" rating on the review aggregator Rotten Tomatoes, with 29 positive out of 31 reviews.

 In his review for Newsweek, David Ansen wrote, "On screen, Keaton and Allen have always been made for each other: they still strike wonderfully ditsy sparks".
 USA Today gave the film four out of four stars, and advised fans to forget Allen's tabloid woes because "there's a better reason why Allen fans should give it a shot.
 It's very, very funny, and there's no mystery about that".
+Jonathan Rosenbaum called it a "welcome return to straight-ahead entertainment, after 15 years of slogging through art-house hand-me-downs, happily coincided with a return to Diane Keaton as his leading lady, and she deftly steals the show".
 Janet Maslin called it a "dated detective story" but also wrote, "it achieves a gentle, nostalgic grace and a hint of un-self-conscious wisdom".
 Desson Howe, in The Washington Post, complained that there was "little 'new'" in this film.
 Allen and Keaton are essentially playing Alvy Singer and Annie Hall gone middle-aged".